 I quit counting.
 Yes!
 At last annual count, two-thousand of the best key lime pies on the planet have left my inspected kitchen, made by moi, a one-woman operation since 2000— the pie was introduced in 2005!

-It seems to be the crust that hooks them first, then customers order repeatedly, and they tell their friends.
-I do not advertise, yet I am the first hit on Google when key lime pie—in my town—is searched.
+It seems to be the crust that hooks them first, then customers order repeatedly, and then tell their friends.
+Then their friends become customers.

-Last July one local restaurant began carrying these pies, and they continue to be the only dessert on their menu.
+Last July one local restaurant (Citizen Burger Bar) began carrying these pies, and they continue to be the only dessert on their menu.
 As of last week, weekly orders increased, taunting me with the fantasy that perhaps I can stash enough pie money to 1) take a real vacation, or 2) replace my 13 YO MPV, or 3) really retire, or 4) hire garden help.

-Those of you who follow my blog might like to see photos of the completed kitchen counter-top renewal.
+Those of you who follow my blog might like to see photos of the completed kitchen countertop renewal.
 Nice huh?